Support for PDA adults

 Your first step in terms of accessing health and mental health services will usually be your GP, who can then refer you on to the most appropriate service such as the Adult Community Mental Health Team.
 NICE has produced guidelines on Managing Autism Spectrum Disorder in Adults

-- PDA and ATUs/mental health institutions
+- PDA and ATUs/inpatient mental health settings

-- The National Autistic Society's Autism Inpatient Mental Health Service also offers advice and support to autistic people and their families in England who have been detained in a mental health hospital, or are at imminent risk of detention or re-detention
+- The National Autistic Society's Autism Inpatient Mental Health Service also offers support to autistic people and their families in England who have been detained in a mental health hospital, or are at imminent risk of detention or re-detention

 Speech & language therapy